wintercms/docs/architecture/introduction.md

 ### Why Laravel?

-The [Laravel documentation](https://laravel.com/docs/8.x#meet-laravel) has an excellent section on why it should be used; but basically it all boils down to the fact that it is the most developer-friendly PHP framework available, not to mention the largest PHP framework with the largest collection of third party packages available for it.
+The [Laravel documentation](https://laravel.com/docs/9.x#meet-laravel) has an excellent section on why it should be used, but basically it all boils down to the fact that it is the most developer-friendly PHP framework available, not to mention the largest PHP framework with the largest collection of third party packages available for it.

 ### Why Laravel LTS?

-Winter is based of off [Laravel LTS releases](https://laravel.com/docs/8.x/releases#support-policy) to ensure the stability of the platform as a whole for all of our users.
-Laravel has, in the past, sometimes introduced breaking changes during their intermediary major releases between LTS versions.
-While this is great for the development of the framework, Winter CMS prides itself on its stability and reliability.
-This means that whenever the core version of Laravel that Winter CMS targets is upgraded, the Winter CMS development team invests a significant amount of time smoothing over the breaking changes as much as possible as well as putting together detailed, highly targeted migration guides that make the update process a breeze.
+Traditionally, Winter has been based off the [Laravel LTS (long-term support) releases](https://laravel.com/docs/9.x/releases#support-policy) to ensure the stability of the platform as a whole for our users.

+Previously, Laravel had sometimes introduced breaking changes during their intermediary major releases between LTS versions which, while great for the development of the framework, hampered Winter's main goals of stability and reliability.
+As the Winter CMS development team invests a significant amount of time smoothing over the breaking changes as much as possible as well as putting together detailed, highly targeted migration guides that make the update process a breeze, this meant that it was only feasible for us to follow LTS releases.

-As such, to keep maintenance burdens low on both the core Winter CMS develoment team as well as our end users, Winter CMS targets only LTS releases of Laravel.
-This is usually not a problem as all first-party Laravel packages support LTS releases as well as most of the third party package ecosystem.
+Starting with [Laravel 8 and 9](https://laravel.com/docs/9.x/releases#laravel-9), the Laravel framework now follows a yearly schedule for releasing major versions and no longer ship LTS releases, with their goal to make drive innovation forward for the framework whilst challenging their core maintainers to ship amazing features without introducing breaking changes.
+The hope is that upgrading between major versions of Laravel will cause less friction.

+As such, the Winter team will investigate this further and determine our future course with following versions.
+We will update this answer once we have a plan forward.

 ### Why Twig & not Blade?